JBR90/kanban-board-claude-code/TICKETS.md

 - Mock data tests verify component behavior
 - Test coverage for data integration is >80%

-**Definition of Done:** All acceptance criteria are met and all tests pass.
+**Definition of Done:** All acceptance criteria for this ticket are met and all tests pass.

-### F5: Create Task Functionality and Tests
+### F6: Create Task Functionality and Tests
 **Assignee:** Joe
 **Description:** Implement and test functionality to create new tasks
 **Deliverables:**